WhereJuly/65-env-schema-cli/readme.md

 ### Exceptions Handling

 The service throws the [`EnvSchemaCLIException`](src/exceptions/EnvSchemaCLI.exception.ts).
 The exception includes the original error message where appropriate.
-The env fields errors, if any, are accumulated in the `EnvSchemaCLIException.errors` property typed [`EnvSchemaCLIErrorVO[]`](src/exceptions/EnvSchemaCLIError.valueobject.ts).
+The env variables errors, if any, are accumulated in the `EnvSchemaCLIException.errors` property typed [`EnvSchemaCLIErrorVO[]`](src/exceptions/EnvSchemaCLIError.valueobject.ts).

 ## Maintenance